brianhigh/gnarwall/doc/DebianLiveFilteringBridge.md

 $ sudo lb build
 ```

+If you do not wish to include a Debian Live installer with your image, then omit the string: --debian-installer live.
+This feature is not required and its omission will make for a noticeably smaller image, freeing up space on your live system storage device.

 You should place your binary image file in the current working directory with the filename: `live-image-i386.hybrid.iso`.
 Elsewhere in this and other GnarWall documentation, we refer to this file as `binary.img`.

 We have uploaded a binary image made like this on our [downloads page](https://sites.google.com/site/gnarwallproject/file-cabinet).
 You can use this if you have trouble making your own, or simply want to get started right away.